 Accessible Science Equipment

 Sometimes all it takes for a student with a disability to participate in a science activity is planning ahead when selecting products for a science lab.
 Below are examples of products the DO-IT Center has purchased to make science activities accessible to all students.
-Inclusion on the list does not imply endorsement by DO-IT.
+The following products are examples; this list does not imply endorsement by DO-IT.

 Accessible Measuring Devices